input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

     i.e., the public key of the committee except for the non signers (the non signers are divided out of the aggregated public key) have signed the message.

+Clearly, this satisfies the workflow required for a committee certificate verification minting policy.

 ### Design of `CommitteePoKATMSPolicy`
 The `CommitteePoKATMSPolicy` is an alternative committee certificate